engooyen/majel/README.md

 **Momemtum and Threat Pools**

-`/m or /t menu [global or here]` - A prompt will be presented to the user to add or subtract the momentum or threat from or to the pool.
+`/m or /t get [global or here]` - Get the current value of a specified pool's location.

 `/m or /t set [global or here] [amount]` - Directly set the amount to the momemtum or threat pool.